abayomiakinyemi/Getting_Cleaning_Data_Course_Project/CodeBook.md

 ### Description

-The dataset includes the following files:
+The dataset includes the following files (as described in 'README.txt' included in the dataset):

 + 'README.txt': Gives the description of the files and data available in the dataset
 + 'features_info.txt': Shows variables information used on the _features_ variable